 To prepare for the incoming statewide atmospheric river, we’re focusing on providing safety tips to our customers and employees to ensure we’re prepared at home and as a region.

-This recent video provides storm safety tips that we encourage everyone to follow:
+This video provides storm safety tips that we encourage everyone to follow:

 Don’t Touch Downed Power Lines